Financial Action Task Force: Forty recommendations on money laundering

-NINE Special Recommendations on Terrorism Financing
+Nine Special Recommendations on Terrorism Financing

 The FATF has issued Special Recommendations on Terrorist Financing.
-In October 2001 the FATF issued the original eight Special Recommendations on Terrorism Financing, following the September 11 terrorist attacks in the United States.
+In October 2001 the FATF issued the original eight Special Recommendations on Terrorism Financing, following the September 11 attacks in the United States.
 Among the measures, Special Recommendation VIII (SR VIII) specifically targeted non-profit organisations.
 This was followed by the International Best Practices Combating the Abuse of Non-Profit Organisations in 2002, released one month before the U.S. Department of Treasury's Anti-Terrorist Financing Guidelines, and the Interpretive Note for SR VIII in 2006.
 A ninth Special Recommendation was added later.
 In 2003 the Recommendations, as well as the 9 Special Recommendations were adjusted for the second time.

 Compliance mechanism

 In February 2004 (Updated as of February 2009) the FATF published a reference document Methodology for Assessing Compliance with the FATF 40 Recommendations and the FATF 9 Special Recommendations.
 The 2009 Handbook for Countries and Assessors outlines criteria for evaluating whether FATF standards are achieved in participating countries.
-FATF evaluates a country's performance based on its assessment methodology that covers: 1. technical compliance, which is about legal and institutional framework and the powers and procedures of the competent authorities, and 2. effectiveness assessment, which is about the extent to which the legal and institutional framework is producing the expected results.
+FATF evaluates a country's performance based on its assessment methodology that covers: 1. technical compliance, which is about the legal and institutional framework and the powers and procedures of the competent authorities, and 2. effectiveness assessment, which is about the extent to which the legal and institutional framework is producing the expected results.

-There are many differences between countries dealing with their legal and financial system, which is taking into consideration by the FATF.
+There are many differences between countries dealing with their legal and financial system, which is taken into consideration by the FATF.
 There is a set minimum of actions that meet a standard, that all countries can use regarding their own situation.
-This standard covers all actions that a nation should take within their regulatory systems and their criminal justice systems as well the preventive measures that should be taken by specified businesses, professions, and institutions.
+This standard covers all actions that a nation should take within its regulatory systems and its criminal justice systems as well as the preventive measures that should be taken by specified businesses, professions, and institutions.

 For non-profit organisations (NPOs) there has been a command for more financial transparency, to make sure that they do not become easier for terrorist organisations to launder money through the organisations.
 This hypothesis was thought of by intergovernmental organisations.
-These intergovernmental organisations include the World Bank, Organisation for Economic Co-operation and Development and the International Monetary Fund.
+These intergovernmental organisations include the World Bank, the Organisation for Economic Co-operation and Development and the International Monetary Fund.
 NPOs are put under surveillance, especially when they are associated with "suspect communities" or if they are based or working in zones of conflict.

 FATF data is a key indicator of the quality of AML/CFT systems in the Basel AML Index, a money laundering and terrorist financing risk assessment tool developed by the Basel Institute on Governance.

 There are still compliance issues in areas that might afford exploitative opportunities for transnational crime and terrorist networks.
 This can have detrimental effects on a country's national security through increasing risks of money laundering and financing of terrorism as well as wastage due to the implementation of inappropriate regulatory measures.
 The objective is to increase mitigation strategies that would enable scarce resources in fighting money laundering and terrorism financing threats.

 The FATF follows strict criteria to identify potential threats.